inveniosoftware/rfcs/rfcs/rdm-0109-python-versions.md

 ## Implied action items

-- Removing `requires-python` and such from modules
+- Updating `requires-python` and such from modules
-- Removing `classifiers` containing Python versions if any
+- Removing `classifiers` containing Python versions if any at will
 - Changing the CI test grids and potentially creating a separate test workflow for InvenioRDM-specific module
-- Settling on Python 3.14 for InvenioRDMv14 to start the ball.
+- Settling on Python 3.14 for InvenioRDMv14 to start the policy.

 ## Resources/Timeline